DrHeinz11/DrHeinz11/README.md

-# My name is Franco Martin, I'm a frontend developer with an interest in UX/UI.
+# My name is Franco Martin, I'm a Frontend Developer with an interest in UI.

 ### For 1 year I study programming and design in a self-taught way.